-- a.
-The Contractor shall include information on filing a Discrimination Grievance with the Contractor, the DHCS Office of Civil Rights and the U.S. Health and Human Services Office for Civil Rights, and shall specifically include information stating that the Contractor complies with all State and Federal civil rights laws.
-If a beneficiary believes they have been unlawfully discriminated against, they have the right to file a Discrimination Grievance with the Contractor, the Department's Office of Civil Rights, and the United States Department of Health and Human Services, Office for Civil Rights. - 2.
-The requirements and timeframes for filing a grievance or appeal. - 3.
-The availability of assistance in the filing process. - 4.
-The right to request a state hearing after the Contractor has made a determination on a beneficiary's appeal, which is adverse to the beneficiary.
+(42 C.F.R. § 438.10(g)(2)(x)). - 9.
+Grievance, appeal, and State Hearing procedures and timeframes, consistent with 42 C.F.R. §§ 438.400 through 438.424, in a state-developed or state-approved description.
+Such information shall include: - i.
+The right to file grievances and appeals; - a.
+The Contractor shall include information on filing a Discrimination Grievance with the Contractor, the Department's Office of Civil Rights and the U.S. Health and Human Services Office for Civil Rights, and shall specifically include information stating that the Contractor complies with all state and federal civil rights laws.
+If a beneficiary believes they have been unlawfully discriminated against, they have the right to file a Discrimination Grievance with the Contractor, the Department's Office of Civil Rights, and the United States Department of Health and Human Services, Office for Civil Rights.

+- ii.
+The requirements and timeframes for filing a grievance or appeal; - iii.
+The availability of assistance in the filing process; - iv.
+The right to request a State

+Hearing after the Contractor

+has made a determination on a

+beneficiary's appeal which is

+adverse to the beneficiary;

+- The fact that, when requested V. by the beneficiary, benefits that the Contractor seeks to reduce or terminate will continue if the beneficiary files an appeal or a request for State Hearing within the timeframes specified for filing, and that the beneficiary may, consistent with state policy, be required to pay the cost of services furnished while the appeal or State Hearing is pending if the final decision is adverse to the beneficiary.
+(42 C.F.R. § 438.10(g)(2)(xi)).

+- 10. How to exercise an advance directive, as set forth in 42 C.F.R.
+438.3(j).
+(42 C.F.R. § 438.10(g)(2)(xii).)

-- 5. The fact that, when requested by the beneficiary, benefits that the Contractor seeks to reduce or terminate will continue if the beneficiary files an appeal or a request for state hearing within the timeframes specified for filing, and that the beneficiary may, consistent with state policy, be required to pay the cost of services furnished while the appeal or state hearing is pending if the final decision is adverse to the beneficiary. - x.
-How to access auxiliary aids and services, including additional information in alternative formats or languages. - xi.
-The toll-free telephone number for member services, medical management, and any other unit providing services directly to beneficiaries. - xii.
-Information on how to report suspected fraud, waste or abuse. - xiii.
-Any other content required by the State. - d.
-The beneficiary handbook will be considered to be provided if the Contractor: - i.
-Mails a printed copy of the information to the beneficiary's mailing address. - ii.
-Provides the information by email after obtaining the beneficiary's agreement to receive the information by email.
+- 11. How to access auxiliary aids and services, including additional information in in alternative formats or languages.
+(42 C.F.R. § 438.10(g)(2)(xiii)).

+- 12. The Contractor's toll-free telephone number for member services, medical management, and any other unit providing services directly to beneficiaries.
+(42 C.F.R. § 438.10(g)(2)(xiv)). - 13.
+Information on how to report suspected fraud or abuse.
+(42 C.F.R § 438.10(2)(xv)). - 14.
+Additional information that is available upon request, includes the following: - i.
+Information on the structure and operation of the Contractor. - ii.
+Physician incentive plans as set forth in 42 C.F.R. § 438.3(i).
+(42 C.F.R. § 438.10(f)(3)). - d.
+The Contractor shall give each beneficiary notice of any significant change (as defined by the Department) to information in the handbook at least 30 days before the intended effective date of the change.
+(42 C.F.R. § 438.10(g)(4)). - e.
+Consistent with 42 Code of Federal Regulations part 438.10(g)(3), BHIN 22-060 and the handbook must be provided to each beneficiary at the time the beneficiary first accesses services.
+The handbook will be considered provided if the Contractor: - i.
+Mails a printed copy of the information upon the beneficiary's request to the beneficiary's mailing address; - ii.
+Provides the information by email after obtaining the beneficiary's agreement to receive the information by email;
-no cost.